YunaKimari/calculadora-c/README.md

 - YunaKimari (Denise Rocha)
 - GitHub: github.com/YunaKimari

+---

 ## C Calculator
 A simple C calculator with a terminal interface, performing the four basic arithmetic operations: addition, subtraction, multiplication, and division.

+## 🎮 About th project
+This project is a calculator built using the C programming language, featuring a terminal-based interface and a focus on simplicity and code clarity.
+It allows users to perform basic arithmetic operations - addition, subtraction, multiplication, and division - with error handling for cases like division by zero.
+The main goal is to practice core procedural programming concepts such as function usage, conditional logic, loops, and user input handling.

 ## 🔧 Features
 - Interactive terminal menu.